Today, there are a lot of popular brands providing diverse types of cymbals.

 Most Expensive Spizzichino Cymbal Set

-Spizzichino was very popular and still is even though he died in 2011.
+Spizzichino was very popular, even though he died in 2011.

 What’s so amazing about this guy is that he is a chemist who was self-taught to make cymbals.